hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 The last stage of done was not something that we could control, so I removed it from the migration scope , which left us with four levels of done.
 Why remove the last stage?
-Because this company in question prioritized individual autonomy over team productivity, so cross team collaboration was something you should never put as a blocker for your team's progress.
+Because this company in question prioritised individual autonomy over team productivity, so cross team collaboration was something you should never put as a blocker for your team's progress.

 Now, selfishly, here's why I personally did things this way.
 I'm going to take off my "explaining things" hat and put on my "Hazel is going to be vulnerable" hat.